MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/data-protection-backup-recovery.md

 Benefits and limitations:

-- Protect the storage account against deletion or configuration changes.
+- Protects the storage account against deletion or configuration changes.
 - Doesn't protect containers or blobs in the account from being deleted or overwritten.
-- It supports ADLS Gen 2.
+- It supports Azure Data Lake Storage (ADLS) Gen 2.

 #### Scenario 2: Blob container protection